DevMaster921/back-money-box/README.md

 **Money Box** is a web application designed to help you track and manage your stock portfolios all in one place.
 Equipped with real-time trade data, news and historical stock data, managing your portfolios just got easier.

-This is the Ruby on Rails Backend API for **Money Box**.
-You can access the Frontend [here](https://github.com/PeaWarrior/MoneyBox-front).

 ## Prerequisites